BV Functions and Sets of Finite Perimeter on Configuration Spaces: Introduction

-The theory of BV functions and sets of finite perimeters beyond the standard Euclidean space has seen a thriving development in the last years, see \cite{AlBaChRoShTe1,AlBaChRoShTe2,AlBaChRoShTe3,Am01,Am02,ABS,AmbDiM14,AmbGheMa,BPS,MirandaJr} and references therein.
-However, all of these results do not cover the configuration space $\U(\R^n)$ due to its intrinsic infinite dimensionality and the fact that the canonical (extended) distance function can be infinite on sets of $\p$-positive measure.
-This property causes several pathological phenomena (see details in \cite{DS21}): \begin{itemize} \item the extended distance ${\sf d}_\U$ is not continuous with respect the vague topology $\tau_v$; \item ${\sf d}_\U$-metric balls are negligible with respect to the Poisson measure $\p$; \item ${\sf d}_{\U}$--Lipschitz functions are not necessarily $\p$-measurable; \item the Riesz--Markov-Kakutani's representation theorem does not hold. \end{itemize} The latter makes it difficult to construct total variation measures supporting the Gau\ss--Green formula by means of the standard functional analytic technique.
+The studies of BV functions and sets of finite perimeter beyond the standard Euclidean space have seen a thriving development in the last years, see \cite{AlBaChRoShTe1,AlBaChRoShTe2,AlBaChRoShTe3,Am01,Am02,ABS,AmbDiM14,AmbGheMa,BPS,MirandaJr} and references therein.
+However, all of these results do not cover the configuration space $\U(\R^n)$.
+The space~$(\U(\R^n), \tau_v, {\sf d}_\U, \p)$ is known to possesses several pathological properties (see details in \cite{DS21}): \begin{itemize} \item the extended distance ${\sf d}_\U$ is not continuous with respect the topology $\tau_v$; \item ${\sf d}_\U$-metric balls are negligible with respect to the Poisson measure $\p$; \item ${\sf d}_{\U}$--Lipschitz functions are not necessarily $\p$-measurable; \item the Riesz--Markov--Kakutani representation theorem does not hold. \end{itemize} For these reasons, the study of the configuration space $(\U(\R^n), \tau_v, {\sf d}_\U, \p)$ does not fall into the standard framework of metric measure geometry.
+Furthermore, the lack of the Riesz--Markov-Kakutani's representation theorem causes further complexity to construct total variation measures supporting the Gau\ss--Green formula by means of standard functional-analytic technique.